ringcentral/glip-botman/README.md

 ![APP screenshots](assets/botman_glip.png)

 This is a simple Botman Adaptor for Glip which is ready to use and fairly simple to install.
-Before we install, lets look at the requirements below:
+Before we install, lets look at the requirements below :

 ## Requirement